 Instance segmentation: which parts of the image belong to which object exactly?

-- Multiple, potentially touching and overlapping baggage?
+- Multiple, possibly touching and overlapping pieces of baggage?

-- Persons handling and occluding baggage items?
+- People handling and covering baggage items?

 Identification and Tracking Service